-11 percent.
+This project sits on the edge of three census tracts, connecting Census Tracts 1039 and 1053 in Capitol Hill on the south side of the Oklahoma River with Census Tract 1097 on the north side.
 On the USDOT Equitable Transportation Community (ETC) Explorer, both Tracts 1039 and 1053 rank as disadvantaged for Climate and Disaster Risk Burden, Environmental Burden, and Social Vulnerability, while Tract 1039 ranks as disadvantaged for Transportation Insecurity, and Tract 1053 also ranks as disadvantaged for Health Vulnerability.
 Meanwhile, the Climate and Economic Justice Screening Tool identifies Tract 1053 as disadvantaged in health, housing, and transportation, while Tract 1039 is disadvantaged in health, housing, and workforce.
-This Project allows residents on both sides of the river to cross more easily, whether by car, bicycle, or foot, to access opportunities.